 There are six (6) radiology extra credit assignments on Top Hat.
 These have a variable number of questions and may take you up to an hour and a half to work through.
 Each assignment is worth one (1) extra credit point (0.5 points for participation and 0.5 points for correctness by the 2nd attempt) for a possible total of six (6) extra credit points.
-See course schedule for radiology extra credit due dates.
+See the course schedule above for radiology extra credit due dates.